developer-xavier/developer-xavier.github.io/_posts/2019-04-23-jekyll-post.md

 ---
 layout: post
-title: "jekyll"
+title: "Jekyll"
 date: 2019-04-23
 ---

 Powered by [Jekyll](http://jekyllrb.com)
-<br> 1st post on github using jekyll!
+<br> 1st post on github using Jekyll!
 This is how I am going to show you behind the scenes of shoots and stuff.